 This scaling is the same as that in \cite{Minami, Killip-Nakano} : the energies are supposed to accumulate in the order of $L^{-d}$ around $E_0$ for large $L$ if $n(E_0) < \infty$, and if $|E - E_0| \simeq L^{-d}$, we expect $| x(E) | \simeq L$ \cite[Theorem 1.1]{repulsion}.
-The main theorem of this paper is \begin{theorem} Assume Assumptions A, B. If $n(E_0) < \infty$, then $\xi_k \stackrel{d}{\to} \zeta_{P, {\bf R} \times K}$ as $k \to \infty$ where $\zeta_{P, {\bf R} \times K}$ is the Poisson process on ${\bf R} \times K$ with its intensity measure $n(E_0) dE \times dx$. \end{theorem} If we only assume Assumption A, we can find convergent subsequence and its limiting point process is infinitely divisible whose intensity measure is absolutely continuous(Theorem \ref{partial result}). (we say the point process $\xi$ is infinitely divisible iff for any $n \in {\bf N}$, we can find i.i.d. array of point process $\{ \xi_{nj} \}_{j=1}^n$ with $\xi\stackrel{d}{=}\sum_{j=1}^n \xi_{nj})$.
-The same conclusion is proved in \cite{Giere} for the one-dimensional Schr\"odinger operator on ${\bf R}$.
-The infinite divisibility of $\xi$ merely implies that $\xi$ is represented as the Poisson process on $M_p ({\bf R} \times K)$ whose intensity measure is given by the canonical measure of $\xi$\cite[Lemma 6.5, 6.6]{Kallenberg}.
-We are unable to prove Theorem \ref{main theorem} if we replace $H_k$ by $H$ itself (which is done in \cite{Killip-Nakano}) for some ``a priori" estimates are missing to prove Step 1 in Proposition \ref{infinite divisibility}, Lemma \ref{many eigenvalues} and Lemma \ref{many eigenvalues3}.
+The main theorem of this paper is \begin{theorem} Assume Assumptions A, B. If $n(E_0) < \infty$, then $\xi_k \stackrel{d}{\to} \zeta_{P, {\bf R} \times K}$ as $k \to \infty$ where $\zeta_{P, {\bf R} \times K}$ is the Poisson process on ${\bf R} \times K$ with its intensity measure $n(E_0) dE \times dx$. \end{theorem} If we do not assume Assumption B, we can only prove that there exists convergent subsequence and its limiting point process is infinitely divisible with absolutely continuous intensity measure(Theorem \ref{partial result}). (we say the point process $\xi$ is infinitely divisible iff for any $n \in {\bf N}$, we can find i.i.d. array of point process $\{ \xi_{nj} \}_{j=1}^n$ with $\xi\stackrel{d}{=}\sum_{j=1}^n \xi_{nj})$.
+Similar conclusion is proved in \cite{Giere} for one-dimensional random Schr\"odinger operator on ${\bf R}$.
+The infinite divisibility of $\xi$ merely implies that $\xi$ is represented by the Poisson process on $M_p ({\bf R} \times K)$ whose intensity measure is given by its canonical measure \cite[Lemma 6.5, 6.6]{Kallenberg}.
+We are unable to prove Theorem \ref{main theorem} if we replace $H_k$ by $H$ itself (which is done in \cite{Killip-Nakano}) because some ``a priori" estimates are missing to prove Step 1 in the proof of Proposition \ref{infinite divisibility}, Lemma \ref{many eigenvalues} and Lemma \ref{many eigenvalues3}.

-By ``projecting" the result of Theorem \ref{main theorem} to the energy and space axis respectively, we have the following facts. \\